Ekitji/siem/README.md

 ## Queries
 See above - queries.md file.

 Will keep getting updated when needed.
 The idea is to have layer on layer coverage using different event.codes/event.providers.
 * Released queries for environmental PATHS, Kernel Drivers and Logon/Startup scripts etc during february 2026!

 ### Vulnerability Management
-Queries added for Vulnerability Management in file: vulnerabilitymanagement.md
+Queries for Vulnerability Management in file: vulnerabilitymanagement.md
 #### Gives you an idea how you can enumerate
 - Windows OS version and build status
 - Attack Surface Reduction (ASR) Rules and find misconfigurations